adrian80z/CI-Milestone-2/README.md

 ### Rules to play the game
 If you have not played the game before, here are the rules:
-- You will be provided with an unknown word, which has to be guessed.
+- Depends on your game dificulty selection (easy, medium, hard) you will be provided with a random, unknown word, which has to be guessed.
 - Select a letter of the alphabet, which you think might be present.
 - If the letter is present in the word, continue to guess the rest of the letters.
 - If the letter isn't present in the word, one part a image of a gibbet is draw.